2.34.03 Tuition Regulations and Review Procedures

 The term "veteran" means a citizen of the United States or a resident alien whose most recent separation from any branch of the armed forces of the United States was under conditions other than dishonorable after having served on active duty for 90 consecutive days or more by reason of disability incurred while serving on active duty.

-Individuals who are members of the National Guard of any state, or who were separated from the National Guard of any state under conditions other than dishonorable, and their dependents are eligible for Michigan in-state tuition.
+Individuals who were separated from the National Guard of any state under conditions other than dishonorable, and their dependents are eligible for Michigan in-state tuition.

 Without regard to the foregoing, any individual using educational assistance under either Chapter 30 (Montgomery GI Bill® -- Active Duty Program), Chapter 33 (Post-9/11 GI Bill®), of title 38, United States Code, and/or the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311 (b)(9) who lives in the State of Michigan while attending Wayne State University (regardless of his/her formal state of residence) is eligible for Michigan in-state tuition.

 Residents of Fulton, Lucas, Ottawa, and Williams counties in Ohio, or residents of Ontario, Canada, who were enrolled at Wayne State in eligible undergraduate programs as of Fall Semester, 2013, will pay in-state tuition and fees through the 2013-2014 academic year.
 This provision does not apply to all academic programs.
 WSU Tuition and Fee Regulations published each academic year identify specific academic programs eligible for this provision.
 Following the 2013-2014 academic year, the Great Lakes Policy (see section 2.34.03.105 below) will take effect for these undergraduates.